 - Thinly slice 2 sticks of butter over the entire top of the cake.

 - Serve while warm or at room temperature.
-Pairs deliciously well with whipped cream or a scoop of vanilla ice cream.
+This dessert pairs deliciously well with whipped cream or a scoop of vanilla ice cream.